Showing posts with label South-Dakota. Show all posts

 The Roosevelt Gate, North Entrance to Yellowstone

-A Mule doe, Bison herd and a Bison
+A Mule doe, a Bison herd, and a Bison

-The winter visit meant lots of animals, probably because there were fewer visitors compared to summer and autumn or may be we just got lucky.
-We saw a black bear, a red fox, a bald eagle from a distance and herds of bisons, elks, pronghorns, mule deer, big horn sheep and also black billed magpies.
+The winter visit meant lots of animals, probably because there were fewer visitors compared to summer and autumn or maybe we just got lucky.
+We saw a black bear, a red fox, a bald eagle from a distance, and herds of bison, elks, pronghorns, mule deer, big horn sheep, and also black-billed magpies.

-One of the major attractions of the park is the Mammoth hot springs on Travertine hill.
+One of the major attractions of the park is the Mammoth Hot Springs on Travertine Hill.
 It is one of the largest complexes of hot springs.
-The white, orange, red, green formations with bubbling steam is one of nature's magnificent wonders.
+The white, orange, red, and green formations with bubbling steam are one of nature's magnificent wonders.

-From the park we drove down to Cooke City, a small town of barely 10 families.
-This town can be accessed, only through yellowstone north-east gate all year round and between may-october from the east through Beartooth highway, which is considered as one of the most scenic routes of US.
-Beartooth pass remains open for only 5 months a year because of its high elevation and snow blocks.
+From the park, we drove down to Cooke City, a small town of barely 10 families.
+This town can be accessed, only through Yellowstone's north-east gate all year round and between May and October from the east through Beartooth highway, which is considered one of the most scenic routes in the US.
+Beartooth Pass remains open for only 5 months a year because of its high elevation and snow blocks.
 It is the only route to enter Yellowstone through the North-east gate.

 Lodgepole pines (Pinus contorta var. latifalia - these pines are twisted in other parts, hence the nomenclature 'contorta' but the rocky mountain variety grows straight) make up 80% of the canopy in Yellowstone.
 Interesting article on why the forest fires are important in the park: article